BackstagecrewIS/BackstagecrewIS.github.io/README.md

 The list of beers with a link to the pdf containing the list of continental beers

 rooms.html
-Information about the rooms and facilities
+Information about the rooms and facilities with at least one image per room

 contact.html
 A contact form